 Recall that in the first stage of CXR-specific pretraining, we truncated the ImageNet-pretrained CNNs at their intermediate layers to empirically determine the layers that demonstrated superior performance.
-These empirically determined layers for the various models are shown in Table 5.
+These empirically determined layers for the various models are listed in Section C of the S1 File.
+The performance achieved through truncating the models at the selected intermediate layers and appending task-specific heads toward classifying the CXRs is shown in Table 3.